Skip to content

 Weekly Mowing and Seasonal Adjustments

 Our Irmo mowing program runs March through November, typically 36–40 visits per year.
 Bermuda gets weekly service during peak growth (May–September) and biweekly in the shoulder months.
-We adjust mowing height seasonally — lower in spring to promote lateral growth, higher in summer to shade roots during heat stress.
+We adjust mowing height seasonally — lower in spring (1.5–2 inches) to promote lateral growth and thickening, higher in summer (2.5–3 inches) to shade roots during heat stress.
 Every visit includes mowing, string-trimmer edging along beds and hardscape, and blowing all clippings off driveways and walkways.
+We never bag clippings unless disease is present — mulched clippings return nitrogen to the soil and reduce fertilizer needs by up to 25%.
+Our crews follow a consistent schedule (same day each week) so you always know when we’re coming.

 Fertilization Programs by Grass Type

 Bermuda: 4–6 applications per year (April through September), slow-release nitrogen, 3–4 lbs N per 1,000 sq ft annually.
-Zoysia: 3–4 applications (May through September), 2–3 lbs N. Centipede: 2 applications maximum (May and July only), 1–2 lbs N — over-fertilizing causes iron chlorosis and decline.
+Zoysia: 3–4 applications (May through September), 2–3 lbs N. Centipede: 2 applications maximum (May and July only), 1–2 lbs N — over-fertilizing Centipede causes iron chlorosis and decline.
+This is the single most common mistake we fix on Irmo properties — a previous lawn company treated all grass types the same, and the Centipede sections are dying.
 We soil test every Irmo property before starting a fertilization program because the clay-to-sand ratio varies significantly across the area.
+Soil pH in Irmo typically runs 5.5–6.5 — if it drops below 5.5, lime application is needed before fertilizer will be effective.

 Weed and Pest Management in Irmo

 Pre-emergent goes down in mid-February for crabgrass prevention.
 Post-emergent spot treatments handle breakthrough weeds through the growing season.
-Common Irmo lawn weeds include crabgrass, dollarweed (worse near the lake), and Virginia buttonweed.
+Common Irmo lawn weeds include crabgrass, dollarweed (worse near the lake — properties within a mile of Lake Murray have 3x the dollarweed pressure), and Virginia buttonweed.
 For pests, we watch for chinch bugs in Bermuda (especially along sidewalks and driveways that radiate heat) and armyworms in late summer.
 Both can damage a lawn in days if not caught early.
+Fall armyworm outbreaks hit the Irmo area hard in 2024 and 2025 — our Complete Care plans include preventive insecticide application in August to get ahead of the problem.

 FAQ